filip-husnik/protist-genomics/README.md

 Inferring orthologs, gene alignments, and gene trees for a set of proteomes (one proteome per fasta file)

 ```
-#First, rename your proteins to have consistent headers and to be easier to work with
+#First, rename your proteins to have consistent headers
 awk '/^>/{print ">SpeciesXYZ_" ++i; next}{print}' < proteome.faa > proteome_renamed.faa
 ```
 ```